AJGreaves/picflip/README.md

 To deploy PicFlip! to GitHub Pages from [its GitHub repository](https://github.com/AJGreaves/picflip), the following steps were taken:
 1. Log into GitHub.
 2. From the list of repositories on the screen, select **AJGreaves/picflip**.
-3. From the menu items near the top of the page, select **Settings*.
+3. From the menu items near the top of the page, select **Settings**.
 4. Scroll down to the **GitHub Pages** section.
-5. Under **Source** click the drop-down menu labeled **None** and select **Master Branch**
+5. Under **Source** click the drop-down menu labelled **None** and select **Master Branch**
-6. On selecting Master Branch the page is automatically refreshed, PicFlip!
-Is now deployed.
+6. On selecting Master Branch the page is automatically refreshed, PicFlip! is now deployed.
 7. Scroll back down to the **GitHub Pages** section to retrieve the link to the deployed website.

 The PicFlip project made use of several branches for development, testing and bug fixing.
-The Master Branch has always been the one deployed to GitHUb Pages as the developer tries to keep the master branch to optimal code only when displaying live.
+The Master Branch has always been the one deployed to GitHUb Pages.
+When displaying the website life, the developer tries to keep the master branch to optimal code only.
 At the moment of submitting this Milestone project the Development Branch and Master Branch are identical.

 ### How to run this project locally